Kett History, Family Crest & Coats of Arms

 Distinguished members of the family include Robert "Ben" Kett, an English yeoman farmer in Norfolk who joined rebels as their leader in what was later to be known as Kett's Rebellion on July 8th 1549; he was later tried for treason and hanged from the walls of Norwich Castle on 7 December 1549.
 He "was a member of an old Norman family...

-Another 42 words (3 lines of text) are included under the topic Early Kett Notables in all our PDF Extended History products and printed products wherever possible.
+Another 62 words (4 lines of text) are included under the topic Early Kett Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kett family to Ireland

 Some of the Kett family moved to Ireland, but this topic is not covered in this excerpt.